 Look for outdoor cafes and open-air markets that welcome dogs.
 Portland, OR, has “tons of pet-friendly businesses,” including dog day cares, pet-friendly bakeries and acclaimed animal photographers, Hamilton said.
-Other factors that reveal a pet-loving population: “yappy” hour patio specials at restaurants and bars that welcome dogs, and off-leash parks in urban districts.
+Other factors that reveal a pet-loving population: “yappy” hour patio specials at dog friendly restaurants and bars, and off-leash parks in urban districts.

 In pet terms, San Francisco is a “guardian” city.

 At least 22 U.S. cities, including San Francisco and Boulder, CO, refer to pet owners as “pet guardians” in codes and ordinances, according to The Guardian Campaign.
 The group promotes the term as a step toward responsible treatment of pets—and away from considering dogs and cats as property.